 The WBC has confirmed the winner of Fury-Wilder 3 must make a mandatory title defence against Whyte in early 2021.

-But Fury’s US promoter Bob Arum has suggested that the fight could be pushed back until February and Hearn says Whyte could even be ready to replace Wilder before the end of 2020, if he defeats Alexander Povetkin on August 22, live on Sky Sports Box Office.
+But Fury’s US promoter Bob Arum has suggested the trilogy fight could be pushed back until February and Hearn says Whyte could even replace Wilder, if he defeats Alexander Povetkin on August 22, live on Sky Sports Box Office.